Understanding Membership Plan Types

 Suitable for flexible or part-time members who don't need continuous access.

-Key Difference: The core distinction lies in the access model.
-Time Based offers continuous access for a set period, usually tied to a single location, while Entry Based offers a set number of visits, potentially across multiple locations within the space, within a defined timeframe.
+offers a set number of visits, potentially across multiple locations within the space, within a defined timeframe (measured in days/hours).
 Choose the type that best reflects how you want members to access and pay for using your space resources.